dhrubojoutidas/git_workshop4_prac/README.md

 ### ✅ if you want to fix specific files only/If files were added before setting autocrlfto fix that :
 - `git rm --cached <filename>` # Unstage all files without deleting them
 - `git reset HEAD <filename>` resets the file to the last committed state.
+- `git reset [file] `:unstage a file while retaining the changes in working directorY

 Then in both cases:
 ```bash